13 Ways Your Yard Is Giving Burglars Clues

 One of the biggest alerts for burglars that you might not have a security system is actually having a sign in your front yard saying you have one—specifically, a sign in disrepair.
 When you have an old one, you’re essentially advertising that while your home may have once been protected by a security system, that time has passed.

 Tura says that experienced burglars will study home security systems as much as the company’s that install them.
 “They know what to look for,” he says, which means they know that sign in your front yard is old and out of date.
-These are the 21 other secrets a burglar won’t tell you.
+When updating your security, make sure you don’t get one of the worst home security systems according to Consumer Reports.

 Expensive items in your yard

 Having expensive-looking planters and decorations might look nice, but they also might alert burgers that even more expensive items are inside your home.
 That’s why Tura suggests you keep expensive items out of your front yard.
-Your front yard is one of the 22 signs your house is vulnerable to being robbed.
+The way your front yard looks is one of the 22 signs your house is vulnerable to being robbed.

 Large hedges and vegetation